Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 \subsection{Comparison with Non-learning Methods}

-We first compare the performance of the precoding policy learned by the EdgeGNN with numerical algorithms and the precoders with closed-form expressions, i.e., R-ZFBF and ZFBF with equal power allocation, and MRT with water filling power allocation (WF-MRT).
-We consider both the SCA algorithm and the WMMSE algorithm that is initialized by the R-ZFBF with equal power allocation.
+We first compare the performance of the precoding policies learned by the EdgeGNN with the performance achieved by the beamformers with closed-form expressions (i.e., ZFBF, R-ZFBF and MRT) and WF power allocation as well as the performance achieved by numerical algorithms (i.e., the SCA and WMMSE algorithms initialized by R-ZFBF).
 We consider the UMa scenario in 3GPP TR 38.901\cite{3gpp38901} with both path loss and shadowing, and the users are randomly located in a macro cell of 500 meter radius.
-In Fig. \ref{fig_sr_snr}, we provide simulation results.

-We can see that the EdgeGNN has a performance loss from the numerical algorithms only when the transmit power is large.
-However, the inference time of the EdgeGNN is significantly lower than the numerical algorithms.
-For instance, when the transmit power is 30 dBm, the EdgeGNN requires 3 ms for inference, but the WMMSE and SCA algorithms take 103 ms and 847 ms, respectively (the results are obtained on a regular computer).
-R-ZFBF, ZFBF and WF-MRT exhibit large performance gap from the EdgeGNN.
+In Fig. \ref{fig_sr_snr}, we provide the simulation results.
+We can see that the EdgeGNN has a performance loss from the numerical algorithms only when the transmit power is high and outperforms R-ZFBF+WF, while both ZFBF+WF and MRT+WF exhibit a large performance gap from the EdgeGNN.
+The CCNN performs close to the EdgeGNN but the FNN, LCNN and F-LCNN are inferior to the EdgeGNN with high transmit power.
+The results are not provided for a clear figure.
+However, the inference time of the learning based methods is significantly lower than that of the numerical algorithms.
+For instance, when the transmit power is 30 dBm, the WMMSE and SCA algorithms take 103 ms and 847 ms in a regular computer, respectively, where the iterations stop when the increment of the sum-rate from a new iteration is less than $1{\times}10^{-3}$ bit/s/Hz.
+The inference time of the DNNs is provided in Table \ref{tab_inference_time}.

-In the sequel, the system performance is measured by the sum rate achieved by each DNN normalized by the sum rate achieved by the WMMSE algorithm.